beurar/Viceroys-STALKER-ALife/README.md

 * Supports common anomaly types like burners, electras, fruit punches and springboards.
 * Relies on **Diwako’s Anomalies** for the core anomaly logic.
 * Fields are distributed randomly across the entire map but avoid towns by 500 meters.
-* Fields can be **Permanent** or **Temporary**.
-Permanent fields remain in place and only reshuffle their anomalies during an emission.
-Temporary fields are deleted after an emission and respawn at new random positions.
-The ratio of permanent fields is controlled by `VSA_permanentFieldChance`.
-Permanent fields also receive thematic names on their map markers.
+* Fields can be **Stable** or **Unstable**.
+Stable fields remain in place and only reshuffle their anomalies during an emission.
+Unstable fields are deleted after an emission and respawn at new random positions.
+The ratio of stable fields is controlled by `VSA_stableFieldChance`.
+Stable fields also receive thematic names on their map markers.
 When no towns are nearby the names fall back to generic locations like the coast, a hill or a forest based on the surrounding terrain.